saweber/weather/README.md

 ## Overall Structure
-I went with a monorepo structure here, which each service isolated in its own folder.
+I went with a monorepo structure here, which each service isolated in its own folder. diagram.excalidraw provides a visual of the overall system.

 ## Overarching Issues
 - There are opportunities to move some structs and funcs to common libraries and packages rather than